Markov-Modulated Affine Processes

 \subsection{Notation and basic concepts}

 \paragraph*{Analysis} Let $E$ be either an open set or the closure of an open set in $\C^k$.
 Then, $\Bb{E}$ is the space of bounded Borel measurable functions, $C(E)$ ($\Cb{E}$) denotes the Banach space (equipped with supremum norm $\norm{\cdot}_\infty$) of continuous (bounded) functions on $E$.
 The complete subspace is the space of continuous functions vanishing at infinity.
-We use $\Ck{k}{E}$ to denote the space of $k$ times continuously differentiable functions on $E$ with $\Ck{\infty}{E} = \cap_{k \in \N} \Ck{k}{E}$ and $\Schwartz{k} \subset \Ck{\infty}{\R^k}$ denotes the Schwartz space of rapidly decreasing functions on $\R^k$.
+We use $\Ck{k}{E}$ to denote the space of $k$ times differentiable functions $f$ on the interior of $E$ such that all partial derivatives of $f$ up to order $k$ belong to $C(E)$, and where $\Ck{\infty}{E} = \cap_{k \in \N} \Ck{k}{E}$ and $\Schwartz{m} \subset \Ck{\infty}{\R^m}$ denotes the Schwartz space of rapidly decreasing functions on $\R^m$.
 The space $\Ckb{k}{E}$ consists of bounded $\Ck{k}{E}$-functions (where the derivatives are bounded as well).
-The space of $k$ times differentiable functions with compact support is $\Ckc{k}{E}$.
+The space of functions in $\Ck{k}{E}$ with compact support is $\Ckc{k}{E}$.
 The set of càdlàg functions on $[0, \infty)$ with values in some space $A$ is denoted by $D_A$.
 When there is no ambiguity with respect to dimensionality we write $\bm{1}$ for a vector of ones.
 Similarly, we use $\Id$ to denote the identity.
 We write $\bplim{r \to a} f_r$ to indicate bounded and pointwise convergence of $\{f_r\}_{r \in I} \subset \Cb{E}$ for some index set $I$.